How to Delete a SharePoint Site in Microsoft 365: Step-by-Step Guide

-SharePoint Online site collection is a collection of sites grouped under a common URL and typically share a common navigation, branding, features, security, etc. When it comes to managing content in SharePoint Online, you may, at some point, need to delete a site when you no longer need it.
-E.g., a Project completed, a Temporary site, or maybe it was created mistakenly.
 Whatever the reason, you can delete a site in SharePoint Online to free up storage space and other resources by following the steps outlined in this tutorial.
 We will cover the steps required to delete SharePoint sites, whether they are classic sites or modern sites.
-We will look at the permissions required, where to go in the SharePoint admin center to delete sites, recycle bins to be aware of, and understand the proper procedures for permanently removing SharePoint sites when they need to be cleaned up or eliminated.
+We will also look at the permissions required and where to go in the SharePoint admin center to delete sites and recycle bins to be aware of.
+Let’s understand the proper procedures for permanently removing SharePoint sites when they need to be cleaned up or eliminated.

-How to Delete a Modern SharePoint Site?
+How to Delete a SharePoint Online Site?

 As a SharePoint Online Site Admin, you can delete any SharePoint site in the tenant.
 This article will walk you through the process of deleting your site entirety, which includes all data, lists, libraries, and files associated with it.
 Before you begin this process, it’s a good idea to make sure that the site is no longer required.
 Deleting a site collection is quite a straightforward process.
 To delete a SharePoint Online site collection from the Admin center, follow these steps: